Updated on 2026-05-13 GMT+08:00

 Environment Preparation for Helm3 Deployment Example

-This section uses the chart directory as an example to describe how to prepare the environment for the following three examples.
-Use the following template to deploy a CCE cluster and create the following directories in the code repository of CodeArts Repo.
+This section uses the chart directory as an example to describe how to prepare the environment for the subsequent three examples.
+Use the following template for CCE cluster-based deployment and create the following directories in a code repository of CodeArts Repo.

 Segment in configmap.yaml